top of page

 “Project MK Ultra” isn’t just a tale of science gone rogue—it’s a reminder that when secrecy meets power, reality itself can be rewritten.

 In the shadowed halls of Cold War paranoia, Project MKUltra was born: a top-secret CIA operation designed to weaponize the human mind.
-Wikipedia+2CIA+2 From 1953 onward, scientists covertly dosed unwitting subjects with LSD, barbiturates, and other psychoactive drugs, paired with hypnosis, sensory deprivation, and electrocution.
-Wikipedia+3Wikipedia+3HISTORY+3 Under the direction of chemist Sidney Gottlieb, the goal was to break down free will, implant new thoughts, and develop ultimate mind control techniques.
-Wikipedia+2Wikipedia+2
+From 1953 onward, scientists covertly dosed unwitting subjects with LSD, barbiturates, and other psychoactive drugs, paired with hypnosis, sensory deprivation, and electrocution.
+Under the direction of chemist Sidney Gottlieb, the goal was to break down free will, implant new thoughts, and develop ultimate mind control techniques.
+More info

 Institutions across the U.S. and Canada — universities, psychiatric hospitals, prisons — became field labs.
-Wikipedia+3Wikipedia+3Wikipedia+3 Yet it wasn’t until 1975, after an avalanche of oversight and public scandal, that the program’s existence was forced into daylight.
-CIA+2HISTORY+2 But by then, the CIA had already ordered massive file destruction in 1973, burying many secrets forever.
-CIA+2Wikipedia+2
+Yet it wasn’t until 1975, after an avalanche of oversight and public scandal, that the program’s existence was forced into daylight.
+But by then, the CIA had already ordered massive file destruction in 1973, burying many secrets forever.
+More info

 MKUltra is not just a historical footnote — it’s a chilling demonstration of unchecked power, human rights violations, and the thin line between experimentation and abuse.
 As survivors, whistleblowers, and truth-seekers have revealed, what started as a Cold War arms race on the psychological front still echoes today in whispers, theories, and uneasy questions about what governments can and will do in secret.